 Knowing that background, it’s not hard to understand that people are often surprised to learn that I’m a certified firearm instructor and carry a concealed handgun virtually everywhere.
 And a spear gun in the shower.
 OK, I’m exaggerating a little about the spear gun.
 Maybe.

-This requires explanations, and the occasional trip to the range to introduce a neophyte to the joys and responsibilities of shooting.
-Those explanations and conversations inspire me to think about why I carry a handgun, and upon occasion, to update and refine those reasons.
+This requires explanation, and the occasional trip to the range to introduce a neophyte to the joys and responsibilities of shooting.
+Those explanations and conversations inspired me to think about why I carry a handgun, and upon occasion, to update and refine those reasons.
 Occasions like now.

 I carry a handgun because:

 * I can’t foretell the future.
 I carry not for the things I can anticipate, but for the things I can’t.

 * Evil exists and may confront anyone at any time and any place.